baketti/CRUD-Products-and-Orders/README.md

 - The first step is, for sure, to authenticate using an existing user or admin account to proceed with   requests, or register using custom credentials.
 - If you choose an existing one, you can find its credentials into the users folder within /tasks/data.

-Below, you can see all the routes available.
+Below, you can see all the available routes.

 ## API Endpoints